 Cyndi Lauper, True Colors Fund Launch Program Focused on Homeless LGBT Youth

-June 26, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+June 26, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Cyndi Lauper and the True Colors Fund launched the first national program to focus solely on youth homelessness and its impact on LGBT youth.